 Jonathan joined Watsi on July 1st, 2013.
 Two years ago, Jonathan became the 3240th member to automatically support a new Watsi patient every month.
-Since then, 2,598 more people have become monthly donors!
+Since then, 2,811 more people have become monthly donors!
 Jonathan's most recent donation traveled 8,800 miles to support Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.

 Jonathan has funded healthcare for 39 patients in 8 countries.